Why Does ME/CFS Look Like Sepsis?

 In 2007, after years of observation, Dr. Bell published a short book laying out a case that ME/CFS might be like a mild, chronic version of an illness called sepsis.(2)

-Sepsis is a dangerous illness that can develop after a severe bacterial infection.
+Sepsis is a dangerous illness that can develop after a severe bacterial, viral or fungal infection.
 Forty percent of people with sepsis die.(3) ME/CFS patients don’t die, but like sepsis patients, they feel like they are going to die.
 Other similarities between the two conditions are striking.

-Sepsis arises after an overwhelming bacterial infection.
-ME/CFS most often develops after an infection, sometimes viral and sometimes bacterial.
+Sepsis arises after an overwhelming infection.
+ME/CFS most often develops after an infection.
 A more severe infection increases the risk of developing sepsis and the same seems to be true for ME/CFS.

 Like sepsis patients, ME/CFS patients tend to have strikingly low blood pressure.
 My most frequent measurement has been 84/54.
 That is extremely low blood pressure for someone who is walking around and not hospitalized.
 Normal blood pressure is about 120/80.